com-480-data-visualization/project-2023-the-vizards/README.md

 ### Website
 To open the website, go to "Github pages" and "View deploiment", or open the link https://com-480-data-visualization.github.io/project-2023-the-vizards/.

+### Screencast
+You can find the screencast that shows what can be done throughout the website here

 ### Technical setup
 To be able to run the files, you should have the .............. libraries installed.
 Skeleton of the repo: